lhazlewood/scms/README.md

 ### Configuration

-Create a `scms.cfg` file in the root directory of your static website project with the following contents to get started:
+Create a `config.scms.groovy` file in the root directory of your static website project with the following contents to get started:

+    scms {

+        excludes = ['templates/**']

         patterns {

             '**/*.md' {
                 template = 'templates/default.vtl'
             }

         }

-This means:
+    }

+Here's what the contents mean:

+- The `scms` block contains smcs-specific configuration.
+But because the config file is a `.groovy` file, you could theoretically code whatever you want outside of this block (e.g. if you wanted to do more interesting Groovy code for advanced use cases and then reference objects in the `scms` section).
+- The `excludes` property is a list of [Ant-style patterns](http://ant.apache.org/manual/dirtasks.html#patterns).
+Any file discovered matching one of these patterns will not be copied by scms and not copied to the resulting site output.
+  The above example shows what most people want: to exclude any scms site templates.
+- The `patterns` block contains one or more Ant-style patterns, each with their own config block to be applied when scms encounters a file matching that pattern.

-Whenever a Markdown file is encountered in the source directory or any of its children directories, (the `**/*.md` [Ant-style pattern](http://ant.apache.org/manual/dirtasks.html#patterns) means any `.md` file in the current directory or any children directories), take that file's contents, render it to html, and merge the rendered HTML with the `templates/default.vtl` [Velocity](http://velocity.apache.org/engine/devel/user-guide.html) template.
+The above `**/*.md` Ant-style pattern example in the `patterns` block ensures that, whenever a Markdown file is encountered in the `mysite` directory or any of its children directories, scms will:

+1. Read the Markdown file's contents
+2. Convert those contents from Markdown to HTML
+3. Merge the resulting HTML with the `templates/default.vtl` [Velocity](http://velocity.apache.org/engine/devel/user-guide.html) template.
    We'll cover templates in just a second.

 Now our project structure looks like this:

     mysite/
         templates/
-        scms.cfg
+        config.scms.groovy

 ### HTML Template